jessemonroy650/cordova-storage-file/NOTES.md

 As of v1.2.0, URLs to important file-system directories are provided.
 Each URL is in the form `file:///path/to/spot/`, and can be converted to a `DirectoryEntry` using `window.resolveLocalFileSystemURL()`.

+**NOTE:** Trying to use `DirectoryEntry` when it does not exist will cause a function to fail.
+So, only use the `DirectoryEntry` for the appropriate file system.

 DirectoryEntry (cordova.file.)      | Andriod  | iOS | BB 10 | OSX | Windows |  What it means
 ------------------------------------|----------|-----|-------|-----|---------|-----------------
 applicationDirectory                |    X     |  X  |   X   |  X  |    X    | **Read-only directory** where the application is installed.